BohdanHnat/3D_Shooter_North-Coast-Attack/README.md

 * All registered hits to the enemy and the player are accompanied by visual feedback and sound effects

 ## Game Loop
--> Killing enemies on the location using distinct weaponary as well as exploring the area for loot -> -> Encountering an elite enemy, aka "boss" ->
+-> Killing enemies on the location using distinct weaponry as well as exploring the area for loot -> Encountering an elite enemy, aka "boss" ->
--> Defeating a "boss" ->
+Defeating a "boss" ->
--> Moving to next level
+Moving to next level ->